vnt-github/cs238p/lectures/2_OS_Interfaces.md

 - frame buffer is written with ascii character values which is read by graphical memory and connects to a digital panel to show corresponding character by lighting specific cells on the display.
 - shell uses same read(), write() system calls, with specific file descriptor that implements a console driver which connects with a vga driver.
 - it can read data from keyborad for input.
+    - serial line/ keyboard -> uart -> console -> shell/any other process.
 ---
 # Console and file I/O.